Robert F. Worth: Life

-Born and raised in Manhattan, Worth has an M.A. and a Ph.D. (in English) from Princeton University.
+Worth was born and raised in Manhattan, New York City.
+He has a Ph.D. in English from Princeton University.

 Worth became a New York Times reporter at the metropolitan desk in 2000.
 He was the Times correspondent in Baghdad from 2003 to 2006, and their Beirut bureau chief from 2007 until 2011.
 He has also contributed to The New York Review of Books.

 From 2014 to 2015, he was a public policy fellow in the Middle East Program at the Woodrow Wilson International Center for Scholars while writing Rage for Order.
 While there, he worked on "The Arab Revolts and their Legacy" project.

 Awards and honors

 He has been a two-time finalist for the National Magazine Award.

 He won a silver medal in the 2017 Arthur Ross Book Award given by the Council on Foreign Relations for his book A Rage for Order.

+Worth is a recipient of the Washington DC based Transatlantic Leadership Network "Freedom of the Media" Gold Medal award for Public Service, in 2023.